-Colleges/schools will submit dossiers in PDF format to the Office of the Provost on a single data drive.
+Colleges/schools will submit dossiers in PDF format to the Office of the Provost on a single data drive as outlined in the annual call for nominations for promotion and tenure materials.
 Dossiers shall be evaluated by the candidate's dean/college committee before submission to the Promotion and Tenure Committee.
 Dossiers are to be collated as follows and separated with a title page for each section:

-- 1. Standard biographical data sheet. - 2.
-Information supplied by the candidate. - 3.
-Information supplied by the department head. - 4.
-Evaluations and recommendations from: the dean, the department head, the director of any relevant funding source (e.g.: the Alabama Cooperative Extension System, the Alabama Agricultural Experiment Station, the Scott Ritchey Research Center, etc.), faculty members, and outside referees.
+- 1. Standard biographical data sheet.

+- 2. Information supplied by the candidate.

+- 3. Information supplied by the department head.

+4. Evaluations and recommendations from: the dean, the department head, the director of any relevant funding source (e.g.: the Alabama Cooperative Extension System, the Alabama Agricultural Experiment Station, the Scott Ritchey Research Center, etc.), faculty members, and outside referees and the rebuttal letters from the candidate.